 - Avoid alcohol or caffeinated drinks in the evening.
 This also includes energy drinks, cola and black tea.
 Also reduce the number of cups of coffee during the day.
 Caffeine delays the production of melatonin (a hormone produced by your body that controls your wake / sleep rhythm) and stimulates brain activity, which is not ideal if you want to sleep.

-- Make sure you drink enough fluid.
+- Make sure you get enough fluids.
 You may experience both physical and mental fatigue if your body is not properly hydrated.
-A well-hydrated body can dispose of waste products quickly and well, which promotes a good night’s sleep;
+A well-hydrated body can eliminate waste products quickly and effectively, which promotes a good night’s sleep;

 - Stop smoking.
 Smoking reduces the blood flow to tissues and organs, and this causes toxins to enter the blood;